akauppi/distributedlog-blanket/README.md

 ### Configuring ZooKeeper

-Before using BookKeeper, three things need to be manually set up in ZooKeeper.
+Before using BookKeeper, the `/messaging/bookkeeper/ledgers` path needs to be created within ZooKeeper.

 Note: This follows the instructions in [Cluster Setup & Deployment](http://distributedlog.incubator.apache.org/docs/latest/deployment/cluster.html).
 Maybe it can be automated, maybe not.

-We change the configuration by directly touching ZooKeeper contents.

 ```
 $ docker run -it --rm --link $ZKCONTAINER:zookeeper $ZKIMAGE zkCli.sh -server zookeeper